 Materials to Draw an Acorn

 - Pencil.
 The Ticonderoga brand are the most reliable, make nice dark lines when you need them, and are the easiest to erase.
 Buying the pre-sharpened ones will save busy teachers a lot of time.

 - Eraser.
 Large ones you can hold in your hand do a much better job than just the pencil tip erasers, especially when erasing leftover pencil lines after tracing.

 - Black Sharpie Marker.
 These fine point permanent marker pens make nice black outlines, have a good tip for coloring, and never bleed when they get wet.
 Use them with good ventilation and add extra paper underneath to protect your tables.

-Step by Step Directions for How to Draw an Acorn
+How to Draw an Acorn Step by Step

 - Draw a large U shape.

 - Draw large V shapes across the top.